kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Pod_to_pod_communications/transcript.md

 In the last video we saw how containers that lives inside the same pod can talk to each other using the loopback interface, 127.0.0.1.

-However, what about pod-to-pod communications?
-Well one way to do that is by using the ip addresses that gets auto-assigned to each pod.
+Another common use case is to have pods talking to each other, in other words, pod-to-pod communication?
+One way to achieve that, is by using using ip addresses.
+Each pod gets it's own private IP address auto-assigned to it at the time of it's creation, and we can use these IP addresses to get one pod to send requests to another pod.

-## vscode slide
+## vscode

 Let's take a look at how that's done.
 Here I've opened up a bash terminal inside this video's topic folder.